NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __gdrcopy__: Flag to specify the path to the GDRCOPY installation.
 The default is empty.

-- __hydra__: Boolean flag to specify whether the Hydra process launcher should be installed.
-If True, adds `automake` to the list of OS packages.
-The default is False.

 - __ldconfig__: Boolean flag to specify whether the NVSHMEM library directory should be added dynamic linker cache.
 If False, then `LD_LIBRARY_PATH` is modified to include the NVSHMEM library directory.
 The default value is False.

-- __make_variables__: Dictionary of environment variables and values to set when building NVSHMEM.
-The default is an empty dictionary.

 - __mpi__: Flag to specify the path to the MPI installation.
 The default is empty, i.e., do not build NVSHMEM with MPI support.

 - __ospackages__: List of OS packages to install prior to building.
 The default values are `make` and `wget`.

-- __package__: Path to the NVSHMEM source package relative to the build context.
-The default value is empty.
-Either this parameter or `binary_tarball` must be specified.

 - __prefix__: The top level install location.
 The default value is `/usr/local/nvshmem`.